Security-Scoped URLs

 }

-Layer 2: Persistent Restoration (ExecuteCopyFiles)
+Layer 2 — Bookmark Restoration (ExecuteCopyFiles)

 File: RawCull/Model/ParametersRsync/ExecuteCopyFiles.swift

-fallbackPath: String) -> URL? {
+func getAccessedURL(fromBookmarkKey key: String, fallbackPath: String) -> URL? {

-// STEP 1: Try to restore from bookmark first
+// Primary path: restore from persisted bookmark

 if let bookmarkData = UserDefaults.standard.data(forKey: key) {